 In October 2017, a Forest Management Plan was completed for Gwynns Falls-Leakin Park, Baltimore's largest forested park.
 The recommendations from this plan identify opportunities for reforestation, afforestation, and invasive species management.
-Implementing these recommendations is the first priority for the use of Forest Conservation account funds.
 The City's goal is to complete assessments and forest management plans for four more of the City's largest forested parks, which should identify further opportunities for reforestation.
-Forest Conservation mitigation funds may be used to fund reforestation projects as identified in these plans or could fund other reforestation opportunities identified in the future.
+Forest Conservation mitigation funds may be used to fund reforestation projects as identified in these plans or may fund other reforestation, afforestation, or forest management projects identified on park properties.